Home / Who We Serve / CPA for Business Owners in NYC

 These are the questions that affect your tax bill more than any single deduction.
 An S-corp election filed before March 15, paired with a reasonable salary, saves many business owners $10,000 to $30,000 per year in self-employment tax.
 But the election has to be set up right, the payroll has to run, and the structure has to make sense for your specific situation.

 That’s where our broader advisory approach comes in.
-We help clients move from reactive filing to organized financial systems that produce better decisions — not just lower tax bills.
+We help clients move from reactive filing to organized financial systems that produce better decisions —.
+Not just lower tax bills.
+Qualifying businesses may also benefit from the qualified business income deduction under IRC §199A, which can reduce the effective tax rate on pass-through income by up to 20%.

 When the Business Outgrows the Spreadsheet